AMQP request is used to operate on an AMQP node (such as a queue or topic).

 Set target address to topic://<topic string> for sending messages to topic.

-When sending messages to RabbitMQ, the target address is interpreted here.
+When sending messages to RabbitMQ, the target address is interpreted as described in the RabbitMQ AMQP 1.0 plugin documentation.
 Some more examples with detailed explanation:

 When sending messages to IBM MQ, the target address is a topic string.

-IBM MQ only supports Publish/Subscribe style AMQP, and you have to create a subscription to the topic for the message to land in a queue.
-It is impossible to send the message directly to a queue.
-Refer to this post for more details.
+Up to IBM MQ 9.2 LTS, IBM MQ supports Publish/Subscribe style AMQP only: it is impossible to send the message directly to a queue, and you have to create a subscription to the topic for the message to land in a queue.
+Refer to Configuring AMQP clients to interact directly with applications on IBM MQ queues for more details.